Accounting Modes

 Affiliate Link | $0 revenue; 0 transactions | $0 revenue; 0 transactions | $30 revenue; 0.33 transactions |

 All credit is given to Jan 3.
-Zero credit given to Jan 1 and 2, despite the touchpoints occurring on these days.
+Zero credit given to Jan 1 and 2, despite the touchpoints that occurred on these days.

 As a result, it's easy to assume Jan 1 and 2 didn't have an influence on the purchase.